-Buying land in the Adirondacks brings up a lot of questions for the purchaser.
+Buying land in the Adirondacks oftentimes can bring up a lot of questions for the purchaser.
 We’ve compiled a list of frequently asked questions that we commonly hear.

 Does the property have a clear title?

 With every parcel of Adirondack land we sell our attorney does a title review of the abstract to ensure that the property has a clear and marketable title, which includes identifying and disclosing any easements or right of ways that may exist.
 Rights such as timber, mineral, gas, and water will go with the property when sold to you.

 Are boundaries marked?